Stylized Water 2

 Dynamic Water Physics 2

 The DWP2 asset is an advanced buoyancy/hydrodynamics system, that includes a ship controller.
-An integration is included, that allows them to be used together.
+An integration is included, that allows it to be used with Stylized Water 2.

-To install the integration, see the Third party integrations section.
-Note: A minimum of version 2.5.1 is required!
+To install the required Stylized Water Data Provider component, see the Third party integrations section.

 For any further details, please refer to the DWP2 manual… (I’m not the author)